mrorigo/a2a-acp/README.md

 ## A2A Protocol Implementation

-A2A-ACP provides a **native A2A v0.3.0 server** that bridges ZedACP agents to the modern A2A protocol:
+A2A-ACP provides a **native A2A v0.3.0 server** that bridges Zed ACP agents to the A2A protocol:

 ### A2A Core Concepts